Information Security and FERPA

 Faculty may continue to use student specific password-protected systems (such as eLearning or Web for Faculty) to communicate academic work grades or other confidential information to individual students.
 Students may also access their final course grades using eLearning or Galaxy.

 Other Relevant Sites

-- UTD Handbook of Operating Procedures, Title III, Academic Affairs, Chapter 21, Faculty Governance
+- UT Dallas Handbook of Operating Procedures, Title III, Academic Affairs, Chapter 21, Faculty Governance

 - Rules and Regulations of the Board of Regents of The University of Texas System